 - Fire danger values related to past large or problem fires.

-- Critical local thresholds for temperature, humidity, wind speed, and fuel moistures associated with large or problem fires.
+- Critical local thresholds for temperature, humidity, wind speed, and fuel moistures associated with large or notable fires.

 Discuss the following ways to use the PocketCard:

-- Use it primarily before fires occur, before arriving at a fire.
+- Use it primarily before fires occur or before arriving at a fire.
 It is also useful during initial fire size-up, initial attack, and extended attack.

-- Use it to learn of critical thresholds that predict the potential for extreme fire behavior for the local area.
-Be aware that local critical thresholds may be occurring earlier in the season.
+- Use it to learn critical local area thresholds that predict the potential for extreme fire behavior.
+Be aware that these critical thresholds can occur earlier or later in the season.

-- Use it to compare current and predicted local fire danger to historical local fire danger to enhance situational awareness.
+- Use it to compare current and predicted local fire danger to historical local fire danger for enhanced situation awareness.

-- Use it to track daily fire danger indices that gauge the potential for weather and fuels to support extreme fire behavior, and of the difficulty of control.
+- Use it to track daily fire danger indices that gauge the potential for weather and fuels to support extreme fire behavior, as well as affect the difficulty of control.

 - Use it to supplement local experience.

 - Use it as a point of reference for firefighters not familiar with the area represented by the card.

-- Put it in the pocket of all your firefighters and keep one in your fire vehicle.
+- Put it in the pocket of all your firefighters and keep one in each fire vehicle.

 - Post it in dispatch.
 Use them in briefings.
 Provide them to incoming crews.

-- Do not use the PocketCard for site-specific fire behavior predictions and fireline actions or without an interpretive briefing.
+- Do not use the PocketCard for site-specific fire behavior predictions, fireline actions, or without an interpretive briefing.

-- Review definitions and implications of ERC (energy release component) and BI (burning index) values.
+- Review definitions and implications of Energy Release Component (ERC) and Burning Index (BI) values.